-- 1. Current outlet water temperature. - Charge status of the cylinder section.
-E.g. shaded when the temperature is greater than or equal to 40°C. - 3.
+- 1. Current outlet water temperature - Charge status of the cylinder section.
+E.g. shaded when the temperature is greater than or equal to the primary set point temperature. - 3.
 Software version on the Charge Controller and User Interface.

 Figure 16: Home Screen